Bastien-mva/pipeline_seurat_monocle/README.md

 # Cell specialization and coordination in Arabidopsis leaves upon pathogenic attack revealed by scRNA-seq

-The code for the paper [Cell specialization and coordination in Arabidopsis leaves upon pathogenic attack revealed by scRNA-seq](https://www.biorxiv.org/content/10.1101/2023.03.02.530814v1).
-The data is available
+The code for the paper <a href="https://www.biorxiv.org/content/10.1101/2023.03.02.530814v1" target="_blank">Cell specialization and coordination in Arabidopsis leaves upon pathogenic attack revealed by scRNA-seq</a>.
+The data is available [here](link).
-[here](link).
 You should put the downloaded data inside this respository to run the script ```pipeline.R```.
 Many of the available plots in the paper are taken from this script, and all the plots coming from Seurat and Monocle can be